calsev/bannerlord_smith_forever/README.md

 # Purpose

-This mod eliminates the "energy" cost for both
+This mod eliminates the "energy" cost for Refining, Smelting, and Smithing so these actions can be taken as long as materials are available.

+# Installation

+Once built, the SmithForever directory can be copied to the Bannerlord module directory (C:\Program Files (x86)\Steam\steamapps\common\Mount & Blade II Bannerlord\Modules).

 # Development